-Is your eyelid twitching for no apparent reason?
-Eye twitching is a common problem, most often harmless, but it can become annoying and worrisome.
-From stress and fatigue to a lack of essential minerals, there can be many causes.
+Does your eyelid twitch for no apparent reason?
+Eye twitching is a common problem, mostly harmless, but it can become bothersome and worrisome.
+From stress and fatigue to a lack of essential minerals, the causes can be numerous.

-Eye twitching (also called blepharospasm) is an involuntary and repetitive contraction of the eyelid muscles, most often the lower eyelid.
-It is usually temporary and goes away on its own, but in some cases it can persist for days or even weeks.
+An eye twitch (also called blepharospasm or eyelid myokymia) is an involuntary and repetitive contraction of the eyelid muscles, most often the lower one.
+It is usually temporary and disappears on its own, but in some situations, it can persist for days or even weeks.

 Stress – the main culprit

 Stress is one of the most common causes of eye twitching.
-When the body is overworked, the nervous system becomes more sensitive and the muscles can react with involuntary spasms.
+When the body is overstressed, the nervous system becomes more sensitive, and muscles can react with involuntary spasms.

 Signs that stress is affecting your eyes: